lewis-shearer/GDG_Bletchly_Park_Workshop/README.md

 1. **Clone the repository**: Start by cloning this repository to your Google Colab environment.

-    - Click on the link to open the GitHub repository:
+    - Copy the link to the GitHub repository:
       [GDG Bletchley Park Workshop Repo](https://github.com/lewis-shearer/GDG_Bletchly_Park_Workshop)

     - In Google Colab, go to **File > Open notebook** and select the **GitHub** tab.